leangjia/blender_docs/manual/editors/3dview/controls/orientation.rst

    Transform Orientations panel.

-The *Transform Orientations* panel, found in the header of the 3D View, can be used to manage transform orientations: selecting the active orientation, adding ("+" icon), deleting ("X" icon) and rename custom orientations.
+The *Transform Orientations* panel, found in the header of the 3D Viewport, can be used to manage transform orientations: selecting the active orientation, adding ("+" icon), deleting ("X" icon) and rename custom orientations.